dtr-org/unit-e/README.md

 understood, fair and flexible - we're planning to use the testnet in order to figure out important aspects such as the level of stake required to keep the system secured and how should influence the emission rate.
-* We're opening our code repository to the blockchain and open-source developers community.
-Through this can, further down the road, develop a community of active participants running their own nodes.
+* We're opening our code repository to the blockchain and open-source community.
+We aspire to develop a community of active participants.

 ## Running from source